Key Takeaways

 Manager Writing the Letter

-If you are asked for a verification letter from a current employee, remember that there may be important issues on the line for them, such as a mortgage, a loan for a child’s college, a new apartment, and so on.
-This may be a chore for you, but it is important and probably stressful for the employee and needs to be taken seriously.
+If you are asked for a verification letter from a current employee, remember that they may have important issues on the line.
+For example, a mortgage, a loan for a child’s college, or a new apartment.

-If your company has an HR department, check with them on the process for verification letters.
-They may want to prepare the letter out of the HR department or may have a form they want you to use, or may want to review your final letter before it is provided to whoever made the request.
+They may want to prepare the letter directly from the HR department, have a form they want you to use, or review your final letter before it is provided to whoever made the request.

 Tips for Managers Writing the Employment Verification Letter

-If you write the verification letter yourself, make sure it is as professional as any other piece of business correspondence you might issue.
-This may be the first time you are being asked for this type of letter, and you may wonder, what is a letter of employment in terms of what to include?
-Here are some basic tips:
+This may be the first time you are being asked for this type of letter, and you may wonder what a letter of employment includes.

 • If the request relates to a current employee and they have not mentioned it to you, check with them first to ensure they authorize the disclosure

-• If the request relates to a former employee, check with HR or your exit file to ensure that there is a release of information on file.
+• If the request relates to a former employee, check with HR or your exit file to ensure there is a release of information on file.
 If not, check with HR or your attorney about how much information, if any, you should release.
-If the request includes the employee’s signature, check it against their signature in your files.

 • Use official letterhead or business letter format

-• Type the letter, do not supply a handwritten note
+• Type the letter; do not supply a handwritten note

 • Include your contact information